SRTC Procedure: Library Services

 - excess duplicate copies of seldom used titles;

 - lack of space.

 - Challenged Materials Procedures

-Resources for the SRTC Library have been selected to support the curriculum and to promote scholarship.
+Resources for the SRTC Library are selected to support the curriculum and to promote scholarship.
 Should faculty, students, or staff question the appropriateness of a resource in the collection, the challenge must be based on the failure of that resource to fall within the Library’s selection and development policies, including the commitment to intellectual freedom.

 - EVALUATION PROCEDURES

 Library services and materials are evaluated as follows: